mojaloop/documentation/docs/community/contributing/design-review.md

 and stakeholders due to their potential system wide impact on stability and functionality of critical aspects of the software.
 They typically carry a very high risk and require careful consideration and planning before implementation.

-A consequential change should be considered a critical change if it falls under one or more of the following code repositories, areas and/or sub-systems:
+A change should be considered a critical change if it falls under one or more of the following code repositories, areas and/or sub-systems:

 - External APIs:
     - Any alteration to an external API specification, normal or error paths, including request validation and bug